The deadline for the May/June 2018 Fellowship is April 1, 2017.

 With this fellowship, the Office of Research and Engagement will cover up to four-weeks of residential costs for the affiliated fellow.
 The fellow’s department and college are responsible for covering travel expenses.

 A committee consisting primarily of UT faculty members and administrators who previously have been in residence at the American Academy will select the affiliated fellow.
 Please note: some preference will be given to those who have previously applied for the Rome Prize.
 You may apply for the affiliated fellowship and the Rome Prize concurrently.
-The current application date for the Rome Prize is November 1, 2016.
+The current application date for the Rome Prize is November 1 of the current calendar year.
 See http://www.aarome.org.

 The application must include the following: